Stop database

 docker compose restart ords-26ai # or: podman compose restart ords-26ai

-Enable HTTPS for ORDS by creating self-signed certificates.
-On MacOS and Linux it will also add the certificate to your system’s keychain:
+To enable HTTPS for ORDS, create self-signed certificates.
+On macOS and Linux the script also adds the certificate to the keychain of your system:

 Terminal window